leafo/lapis/docs/models.md

 $options_table{
   {
     name = "returning",
-    description = "An array table of column names or the string `"*"` to represent all column names.
-Their values will be return from the insertion query using `RETURNING` clause to initially populate the model object", default = "Automatically calculated to include any columns that have `db.raw` values, and the primary keys", example = dual_code{[[
+    description = 'An array table of column names or the string `"*"` to represent all column names.
+Their values will be return from the insertion query using `RETURNING` clause to initially populate the model object', default = "Automatically calculated to include any columns that have `db.raw` values, and the primary keys", example = dual_code{[[
       Users\create {